History of Belgium: Prehistory

 On Belgian territory Neanderthal fossils were discovered at Engis in 1829–30 and elsewhere, some dating back to at least 100,000 BC.

 The earliest Neolithic farming technology of northern Europe, the so-called LBK culture, reached the east of Belgium at its furthest northwesterly stretch from its origins in southeast Europe.
 Its expansion stopped in the Hesbaye region of eastern Belgium around 5000 BC.
 The Belgian LBK is notable for its use of defensive walls around villages.

-So-called "Limburg pottery" and "La Hoguette pottery" are styles which stretch into northwestern France and the Netherlands, but it has sometimes been argued that these technologies are the result of pottery technology spreading beyond the original LBK farming population and being made by hunter gatherers.
+"Limburg pottery" and "La Hoguette pottery" are styles which stretch into northwestern France and the Netherlands, but it has sometimes been argued that these technologies are the result of pottery technology spreading beyond the original LBK farming population and being made by hunter gatherers.
 A slightly later-starting Neolithic culture found in central Wallonia is the so-called "Groupe de Blicquy", which may represent an offshoot of the LBK settlers.
 One notable archaeological site in this region is the Neolithic flint mines of Spiennes.

 Farming in Belgium failed to take permanent hold at first.
 The LBK and Blicquy cultures disappeared and there is a long gap before a new farming culture, the Michelsberg culture, appeared and became widespread.
 Hunter gatherers of the Swifterbant culture apparently remained in the sandy north of Belgium, but apparently became more and more influenced by farming and pottery technology.

 In the third and late fourth millennia BC, the whole of Flanders shows relatively little evidence of human habitation.
 The Seine-Oise-Marne culture spread into the Ardennes, and is associated with megalithic sites there (for example Wéris), but did not disperse over all of Belgium.
 To the north and east, in the Netherlands, a semi-sedentary culture group has been proposed to have existed, the so-called Vlaardingen-Wartburg-Stein complex, which possibly developed from the above-mentioned Swifterbant and Michelsburg cultures.
 The same pattern continues into the late Neolithic and early Bronze Age.
 In the last part of the Neolithic, evidence is found for the Corded Ware and Bell Beaker cultures in the south of the Netherlands.

 The population of Belgium started to increase permanently with the late Bronze Age from around 1750 BC.
 Three possibly related European cultures arrived in sequence.
 First the Urnfield culture arrived, then, coming into the Iron Age, the Hallstatt culture, and the La Tène culture.
 All three of these are associated with Indo-European languages.
 From 500 BC Celtic tribes settled in the region and traded with the Mediterranean world.
 From c.
 150 BC, the first coins came into use.